Neyr/CTF-Writeups/vulnNetInternal/README.md

 drwx------  4 root root 4096 Feb  6 12:59 .thumbnails
 ```

-And as simple as the at we have a root shell, I find it hard to believe this was the intended method of privilege escalation as the CVE for this exploit is fairly reason and outside the domain of services which the room has been exploring.
+And as simple as the at we have a root shell, I find it hard to believe this was the intended method of privilege escalation as the CVE for this exploit is fairly recent at the time of this writing and outside the domain of services which the room has been exploring.
 So lets explore the services on the system and see if we can find the more intended privilege esclation method.

-#Intended Privilege Escalation/TeamCity service
+# Intended Privilege Escalation/TeamCity service
 Ultimately after a bit of searching, if we upload linpeas it's not too hard to find, we find the TeamCity service running locally as root on port 8111 along with some possible authentication tokens in /TeamCity/logs/catalina.out.
 So first we put set up a port forward

 ```